Darnell Nurse

 Darnell Nurse (born February 4, 1995) is a Canadian professional ice hockey defenceman and alternate captain for the Edmonton Oilers of the National Hockey League (NHL).
-Nurse was selected by the Oilers seventh overall in the 2013 NHL Entry Draft.
+Nurse was selected by the Oilers seventh overall in the 2013 NHL entry draft.

 Early life

 Nurse was born on February 4, 1995, in Hamilton, Ontario.
-Both of his parents were athletes in their youth: his father Richard Nurse played as a wide receiver for the Hamilton Tiger-Cats of the Canadian Football League, while his mother Cathy was a college basketball player for the McMaster Marauders.
-As a child, Nurse played football, basketball, lacrosse, and ice hockey, but by high school, he was only playing the latter.
+Both of his parents were athletes in their youth: his father Richard Nurse played as a wide receiver for the Hamilton Tiger-Cats of the Canadian Football League, while his mother Cathy was a university basketball player for the McMaster Marauders.
+As a child, Nurse played football, basketball, lacrosse, and ice hockey, but by high school, he was only playing the last.
 His father was worried that Nurse would suffer an injury playing football, while he was, in his own words, "just no good" at basketball.